marcglasberg/asyncredux.com/react/tutorial/full-code.md

   );
 }

-// Button removes all completed items, by dispatching `RemoveCompletedTodosAction`. function RemoveCompletedButton() {
+// Button removes all completed items, using `RemoveCompletedTodosAction`. function RemoveCompletedButton() {

   // Hook to access the store.